The Shea-to-Soap Value Chain

 Trade 1: Shea Butter Processing

-We train cooperatives in semi-mechanised methods that achieve 34 to 40% extraction rates, nearly double the 20% from traditional processing.
-The same quantity of nuts yields nearly twice the butter.
-Equipment is manufactured locally by the GRATIS Foundation in Bolgatanga, 30 km away.
-Start-up cost per graduate in a collective model falls within $200 to $400 when equipment is shared and VSLA capital is pooled.
+The training design uses semi-mechanised methods that industry programmes report can reach 34 to 40% extraction rates, against roughly 20% from traditional processing: the same quantity of nuts yielding nearly twice the butter.
+The equipment is manufactured locally by the GRATIS Foundation in Bolgatanga, 30 km away, and the design's planning estimate puts start-up cost per graduate at $200 to $400 in a collective model, with equipment shared and VSLA capital pooled.
+These are planning figures from Ramah's programme design, not results.

-Before a single widow enters training, we establish the buyer relationships: free membership in the Global Shea Alliance for market access, introduction to the Savannah Fruits Company in Tamale (which already works with over 15,000 women), and connection with Shea Network Ghana.
+Before a single widow enters training, the buyer relationships have to exist.
+The targets are free membership in the Global Shea Alliance for market access, an introduction to the Savannah Fruits Company in Tamale (which already works with over 15,000 women), and connection with Shea Network Ghana.
+None of these is agreed yet.
+They are the doors Ramah is knocking on, and training does not start until at least one has opened.

 Trade 2: Soap and Detergent Making